RickaPrincy/faker-data-api/README.md

 ## Usage

-To use the server, simply run `npm start` in your terminal.
+To use the server, simply run `npm install` and then `npm start` in your terminal.
 By default, the server will listen on port 5000.
 You can change the port by setting the `PORT` environment variable to a different value.

 ![Step 1](/img/Step1.png "step 1")